SnorzMorz/Individual-Capstone-Project/README.md

         for doc in doc_complete
     ]
 ~~~
-In the clean topic text funtion stopwords and puncation are removed.
-Then the rmeaining words are lemmitized and finally the extra words are removed.
+In the clean topic text function, stopwords and punctuation are removed.
+Then the remaining words are lemmatized and finally, the extra words are removed.
 ~~~python

 def clean_topic_text(doc, lemma, exclude, stop, extra_words):